nilsh7/Hot-STARSHIP/README.md

 - recovery enthalpy or heat flux boundary conditions
 - only adiabatic back face boundary condition (so far)

-The code was developed as part of the Master thesis of [Nils Henkel](https://www.linkedin.com/in/nilshenkel/) at the [Institute of Structural Mechanics and Lightweight Design](https://www.sla.rwth-aachen.de/cms/~fald/Institut-fuer-Strukturmechanik-und-Leichtbau/?lidx=1) at RWTH Aachen University.
+The code was developed as part of the master thesis of [Nils Henkel](https://www.linkedin.com/in/nilshenkel/) at the [Institute of Structural Mechanics and Lightweight Design](https://www.sla.rwth-aachen.de/cms/~fald/Institut-fuer-Strukturmechanik-und-Leichtbau/?lidx=1) at RWTH Aachen University.

 # Requirements
-- [Mutation++](https://github.com/mutationpp/Mutationpp) if you wish to construct own ablative materials
+- [Mutation++](https://github.com/mutationpp/Mutationpp) if you wish to construct own ablative materials (currently only available for Linux and macOS)
-- some Python packages (mainly numpy, scipy, dill)
+- Python 3 and some Python packages (mainly numpy, scipy, dill)

 # Installation
 If you wish to use ablative materials and "create" materials on your own, install [Mutation++](https://github.com/mutationpp/Mutationpp) first.
 This is necessary for pyrolysis gas enthalpy data as well as surface chemistry data.